HanWelmer/Z80Compiler/syntax.md

 - CompilationUnit       single TypeDeclaration
 - typeDeclaration:      no interface declaration or ";".
 - classDeclaration:     no super?, interfaces?, extends?, TypeParameters? or implements?.
-- modifiers:            no "abstract", "protected", "synchronized", "strictfp" or Annotation.
+- modifiers:            no "abstract", "protected", "strictfp" or Annotation.
 - EnumDeclaration       no ImplementsList?.
 - EnumBody              no ( "," )?
 - EnumConstant          no Modifiers, no ClassBody?